 When I first came across table partitioning and started searching, I realized two things.
 First, that it is a complex operation that requires good planning and second, that in some cases can be proven extremely beneficial while in others a complete headache.

-So the first question is when investing time in table partitioning seems a good way to go.
-The typical case when you consider applying partitioning is the following:
+So the first question is when investing time in table partitioning seems an excellent way to go.

 If all the above concerns are being evaluated and you have concluded that table partitioning serves your needs, then the benefits you are going to gain include: